Find Affordable College Courses

 South Portland, ME

 Southern Maine Community College landed the #8 spot in the 2023 rankings for the best value associate degree nursing programs.
-Located in the small city of South Portland, SMCC is a public school with a medium-sized student population.
+Located in the small city of South Portland, SMCC is a public college with a moderately-sized student population.

-The average tuition and fees for an out-of-state undergraduate student at SMCC are $6,754 a year.
+Out-of-state tuition fees for undergraduate students at SMCC are $6,754 per year.
 While working on their Associate Degree, nursing majors at SMCC accumulate an average of around $27,802 in student debt.

 #9